You can stream audio into our sample app from either a PC or a Mac. Tips, plus instructions for two popular software programs, are found below.

 - Now that you have the Source created, click the small arrow to expand the "Options" in the Logic source module and uncheck if it is checked the "Mute when capturing" checkbox.

-- Now we are going to create the virtual device to monitor High Fidelity.
+- Now we are going to create the virtual device to monitor your space.
 Make sure to have Chrome open before you start.

 - Create another virtual device and name it Chrome.

 - Create a new Source in the Chrome Device by clicking the "+" button in the source section and select Chrome.
 With the two virtual devices created, you are ready to test in High Fidelity!

 - Navigate to High Fidelity using your space's URL.
 If you don't have a space, request one here.